 ---

 No, he can not.
 A person cannot decide who to be: homosexual or heterosexual.
-Most people's sexual orientation manifests itself at such an early age that it is not preceded by any sexual activity.
-While a person can decide whether or not to show their sexual orientation in action, they cannot consciously choose or change it at will.
+Most people develop their sexual orientation at such an early age that no sexual activity precedes it.
+Although a person can choose whether or not to express their sexual orientation in action, they cannot consciously choose or change it at will.

 ---